csc-training/hpc-python/docs/05-mpi4py.md

   : each process sends and receives to/from each other

 Alltoallv
-  : each process sends and receives different amount of data to/from
+  : each process sends and receives different amount of data
-    each other

 # Non-blocking collectives